TKA-Developments/RN-Challenge/README.md

 - Somehow make this boring app fun! show some crazy pokemon animation or something :P

 ## How to run the demo
+1. Open the folder in your IDE, open the terminal
-1. Run "npm install" to install the library
+2. Run "npm install" to install the default library
-2. Run "npm install firebase"
+3. Run "npm install firebase" to install the firebase library
-3. Run "npm install native-base react-native-svg@12.1.1 react-native-safe-area-context@3.3.2"
+4. Run "npm install native-base react-native-svg@12.1.1 react-native-safe-area-context@3.3.2" to install the native base library
-4. Run "npm start"
+5. Run "npm start" to start the application
+6. Type "a" to open on android app and "w" to open on website